 One must learn to give unconditionally, especially in these dealings.
 If there is a feeling of give and take, it normally leads to calculations, comparisons, and at last heart burn.
 Love is a very feeble thing, it may happen in an instant and fade away similarly.
 Normally because expectations mismatch.
 To keep the spark alive, give space to your loved ones, love because you want to give affection and always have space for your own passions and life.

 - Fear of uncertainty – most of us are scared of change and uncertainty, like a city, job, friend circle, adventure sports, new dish, and the list goes on.

 Krishna says “The only constant in this universe is change.”

 We must learn to accept change and uncertainty.
 This is the only path towards inner peace and happiness.
 Worrying about future will only steal the joy of the present.
-We must create a strong anticipation system that’ll guide us in making the right choices, that is all what we should do, and leave the rest to life.
+We must create a strong anticipation system that’ll guide us in making the right choices, that is all what we should do, and leave the rest to God.